npcrmns/App-Physics-155/README.md

 # App-Physics-155
-A repository of codes and machine exercises we did in our computational physics classes.
+This will serve as a repository of codes and machine exercises we did in our computational physics class.

 ## About the Course
-* aa
+* Course title: